On this page we are going to discuss two key behaviours for people struggling with social anxiety: avoidance and safety behaviours.

 Avoidance might be tempting, and very human, however, there might be some unintended consequences to avoiding anxiety-provoking situations.
 In the short-term avoidance can reduce our anxiety, but in the long-term it can maintain or worsen levels of social anxiety for a number of reasons:

-- We don’t have the opportunity to find out what may have happened if we stayed.
-If we stay in a situation, we might find out our negative thoughts weren’t accurate.
-We might learn that our fears rarely occur and instead that things often turn out better than expected.
+1. We don’t have the opportunity to find out what may have happened if we stayed.
+If we stay in a situation, using our new thoughts and strategies, we might find out that things often turn out better than expected.

-- We miss out on positive experiences, if we continue to avoid social situations we have no chance of having positive social experiences that might mean we actually want to engage even more.
+2. We miss out on positive experiences, if we continue to avoid social situations we have no chance of having positive social experiences that might encourage us to do even more.

-- We might start to avoid more and more situations, for example at first, we might only avoid larger social groups but as time goes on we start to avoid smaller groups, then going to shops, or seeing friends.
+3. The avoidance can spread, for example, we might only avoid larger social groups at first but as time goes on we start to avoid smaller groups, then going to shops, or even seeing friends.

 How to reduce avoidance